creativeprojects/resticprofile/docs/content/usage/_index.md

   -f, --format string        file format of the configuration (default is to use the file extension) -h, --help                 display this help
-      --lock-wait duration   wait up to duration to acquire a lock (syntax "1h5m30s") -l, --log string           logs into a file instead of the console -n, --name string          profile name (default "default") --no-ansi              disable ansi control characters (disable console colouring) --no-lock              skip profile lock file
+      --lock-wait duration   wait up to duration to acquire a lock (syntax "1h5m30s") -l, --log string           logs to a target instead of the console -n, --name string          profile name (default "default") --no-ansi              disable ansi control characters (disable console colouring) --no-lock              skip profile lock file
       --no-prio              don't set any priority on load: used when started from a service that has already set the priority
-  -q, --quiet                display only warnings and errors -s, --syslog string        logs using syslog server instead of the console (syntax "udp://localhost:514")
+  -q, --quiet                display only warnings and errors
       --theme string         console colouring theme (dark, light, none) (default "light") --trace                display even more debugging information -v, --verbose              display some debugging information